 As you near the conclusion of the paper, a draft of the paper should be provided to your advisor for review.
 The draft should be submitted by March 15 if you plan to graduate in June.
+December graduates must submit their completed paper by November 21.
 No student will be permitted to graduate who misses this deadline.
 It should be typed, double-spaced, and follow the style defined in Kate L. Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations (6th Edition, University of Chicago Press).
 Your advisor should then interact with the overall project and provide you with a list of recommendations for how the paper should be improved.